Public Health Laboratory Testing

 To obtain a listing of the tests available at the Montana Public Health Laboratory, and the appropriate specimen types, transport conditions, CPT codes, fees, and approximate turn around times, click below for the on-line Montana Laboratory Services Manual.

-Supplies can be ordered by calling 800-821-7284, or by faxing, e-mailing, or by enclosing the Supply Order form with your next shipment of specimens.
+Supplies can be ordered by calling 800-821-7284, or by faxing, e-mailing, or by enclosing a Supply Order form with your next shipment of specimens.

 The Montana Public Health Laboratory is a CLIA certified laboratory.
 Click to download a copy of the current CLIA Certificate of Compliance.